BS 1993, San Jose State University, San Jose, CA; Major: Marine Biology, English, Minor: Chemistry

-PP 311 is the anchor course for the Global Food Security First-Year Interest Group.
+PP 375, Food Security Deep Dive, is the anchor course for the Global Food Security First-Year Interest Group and meets with PP 311.
 This learning community has a history of being dynamic and each year, a close knit group that often develops that lasts throughout their time at UW-Madison.

 GFS FIG students bring their passion for food security in a myriad of ways, even after their first semester at UW-Madison.
 In 2013, GFS FIG students brought the documentary, Give a Damn? to UW-Madison.
 A feature length documentary about three friends, two idealistic activists and one skeptic, attempting to live in poverty, on $1.25 a day, across 3 continents.
 The adventure takes a devastating turn when two of them survive a deadly plane crash in Africa, and all three must fight to finish what they started.